 The RB Africa Wild Coast Challenge raises funds and awareness for a good cause every year.
-In 2020 the focus was #RunClean.
+Since 2020 the focus has been #RunClean.
 The herd picked rubbish off the beaches throughout the 120 kms.
-Prizes for the winners were sponsored by HiTech.
+Prizes for the winners were sponsored by Puma.

 In 2019 the RB Africa Wild Coast Challenge supported the Just Breathe Initiative.
 Founded by Daniel and Debbie Weber who tragically lost their 2-year old son Connor in December 2017, the Just Breathe Initiative raises funds and awareness for the Red Cross Children’s Hospital.

 Daniel recruited 14 friends and family members to tackle the Wild Coast Challenge, each of them getting sponsorship for each km they covered.
 The succeeded in raising over R 200 000 for the Trust.
 RB Adventures, RB Africa and Outhere Trails contributed R 15 000 through various fundraising activities during the run, including R 100 contributions from each participant to get event organiser Liam Victor to run the last day in his bare feet.

 In 2016, we ran in memory of a brave and inspirational woman, Terri King, who lost her fight against a rare blood cancer.
 Terri was a unique individual – her vibrant energy, compassion for others, love of life and belief in people impacted people from all walks of life.

 RB Africa used the Wild Coast Challenge as a platform to raise awareness about blood cancers in the Eastern Cape and to raise funds for the Sunflower Fund, a non profit organisation dedicated to educating the public and handling the registration process for people to join the South African Bone Marrow Registry.